prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 resultImg.setFromPixels(resultPix);
 ```

-Our code finally works!
+Our code works!
 However it is highly unoptimized as we are now making two additional copies of our pixel array every frame.

 ```cpp
 // ofApp.cpp